Women on the Right in U.S. History: Intellectual, Economic, and Political Power

 • Chloë Mayoux, Ernest May Fellow in History & Policy, International Security Program, Harvard Kennedy School

-• Kelly Jones, PhD Candidate, Sociology, UC San Diego
+• Kelly Jones, Jacobs Doctoral Fellow, Sociology, UC San Diego

 Contact